compute-io/lcg/README.md

 Miller (2), as are the initials 'htf', which alludes to their title phrase "Hard to Find."

 Park's and Miller's article is also the starting point for a recipe in _Numerical Recipes in C_ (3) (hereinafter _Press_).
-Further modifications of this module are contemplated, following certain refinements from Press.
+Further modifications of this module are contemplated, following certain refinements from _Press_.

 ## Tests